What is Hedging in the Stock Market?

 Diversification is a form of risk management that spreads investments across different asset classes, industries, or geographic regions.
 While not a derivative-based hedging strategy, portfolio diversification reduces overall risk by minimising the impact of poor performance in any one area.

-What is Hedging Strategy
+What is a Hedging Strategy

+After learning what is hedging, let’s understand the different categories of this strategy.
 Depending on the asset being hedged, the state of the market, and the investor's risk tolerance, there are many different types of hedging methods.
 The following are a few popular categories of hedging strategies:

 • Options Hedging: Options are agreements that grant the buyer the right, but not the responsibility, to purchase or dispose of an asset at a fixed price on or before a given date.
 Options contracts allow investors to limit possible gains or act as a hedge against losses.
 For instance, a stockholder who wishes to hedge against a price drop can purchase a put option at a fixed strike price.
 An investor may exercise the option to sell the shares at the higher strike price if the stock price falls below the strike price.

-• Forward Contract Hedging: Forward contracts are tailored agreements between two parties, akin to futures contracts.
+• Forward Contract Hedging: Forward contracts are tailored agreements between two parties, similar to futures contracts.
 They entail purchasing or selling an asset at a predetermined cost and later date.
 Forward contracts allow investors to fix an asset's price and guard against future price changes.

 • Pair Trading: Pair trading is the simultaneous holding of long and short positions in two strongly linked stocks.
 Using this tactic, one may profit from a price difference between two securities while lowering total market risk.